osobrevilla/node-ipa-server/README.md

 #### 3. Uploading .IPA files

 - Generate **.ipa** application with Xcode (Product -> Archive), do not forget to attach the **"adhoc-profile"**.
-- Go to **https://yourdomain.com** and upload the ipa file by completing the form.
+- Go to server running and upload the .ipa file filling the form.

 #### 4. Install in Device